public-transport/fpti-js/docs/stations-stops-regions.nearby.md

 ### `opt = {}`

+`Required` options are supported by every module.
+For non-`required` options, the main FPTI principle still applies: If a certain feature/option is available, it must be provided as described below.

-Note that any `fpti-js` module might provide custom options as long as they don't use reserved option attributes.
+Note that modules might provide additional options as long as they don't use reserved option attributes.

 Attribute | Description | Required\* | Value type | Default
 ----------|-------------|------------|------------|--------
 `distance` | Maximum distance in meters | ❌ | `number` | `null`

-\*Required options are supported by every `fpti-js` module that provides this method.